tronicslab/ks0108pi/README.md

 # KS0108 LCD Raspberry Pi
-This is a C/C++ library/driver for the popular ks0108 lcd graphic ( 128x64 ) displays.
+This is a C library/driver for the popular ks0108 lcd graphic ( 128x64 ) displays.

 DISCLAIMER: WORK IN PROGRESS!